nihas101/pHash/README.md

 # pHash [![Clojure CI](https://github.com/nihas101/pHash/actions/workflows/clojure.yml/badge.svg)](https://github.com/nihas101/pHash/actions/workflows/clojure.yml)

 A Clojure library for computing perceptual hashes.
-Currently aHash, dHash and pHash are supported.
+Currently aHash, dHash, wHash and pHash are supported.

 # Requirements
 **Java 1.8** is required to run this program. **Leiningen** is required for building and deploying the library.